Gravitational effects in macroscopic quantum systems: a first-principles analysis: Discussion

 \subsection{Degrees of freedom in the Newtonian regime}

 Our analysis has made it obvious that the only degrees of freedom present in the Newtonian regime correspond to matter.
-The only gravitational degrees of freedom in weak gravity pertain to gravitational waves / gravitons and these are decoupled at the Newtonian limit.
-Hence, there is no possibility for the experiments proposed in Refs. \cite{Bose17, Vedral17}, or for any other experiments in this regime to identify quantum gravitational degrees of freedom.
+The only gravitational degrees of freedom in weak gravity pertain to gravitational waves / gravitons.
+These are {\em decoupled} at the Newtonian limit.
+Hence, there is no possibility for the experiments proposed in Refs. \cite{Bose17, Vedral17}, or for any other experiments in this regime to provide an experimental proof that gravity is fundamentally quantum.

 This conclusion does not depend on the choice of gauge or on the quantisation method.
 The identification of true degrees of freedom in a constrained system is an elementary procedure that is not affected by gauge choice or quantisation method.
 Even in path integral quantisation, the integration measure is essentially defined for paths over paths on the reduced state space.
 Gravity in the Newtonian regime involves only a non-local interaction Hamiltonian for matter, and as shown in this paper, the gauge variables $\chi^i$ and $\tau$ that correspond to the independence of the physical predictions on the choice of foliation.

+This does not mean that quantum experiments in this regime cannot provide information about the fundamental nature of gravity, indeed, in Sec.
+6.3 we do argue that, {\em assuming that gravity is quantum}, experiments in the Newtonian regime may, in principle, allow for a distinction between different quantum gravity theories.